Choose an installation method

 • Limited to a single region.

-• Shared resources may impact performance.
+• Shared resources might impact performance.

 • No geographic redundancy.